 Article Summary

-What is Plaquex®?
+What is Plaquex Therapy®?

-Phosphatidylcholine (PC), the main constituent in Plaquex, makes up all cellular membranes in the body and is the transport vehicle for cholesterol, such as HDL and LDL.
+Phosphatidylcholine (PC), the main constituent in Plaquex Therapy, makes up all cellular membranes in the body and is the transport vehicle for cholesterol, such as HDL and LDL.
 Cell membranes consist of a double layer of PC molecules.
 PC has anti-inflammatory and antioxidant properties, can lower chronic inflammation, stimulate the body’s natural healing and repair processes, and is critical to recovering from many chronic health conditions.

 Contact LifeWorks